bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse_overview.md

 Re-compile and flash the firmware again.
 The Crazyflie is now ready to be used!

+It is also possible to use the ```--write``` flag to write the geometry data to the Crazyflie via radio.
+Please note that the data is not stored permanently in the Crazyflie and will be gone when restarted.

 ### Startup position
 The Lighthouse deck has 4 receivers and can recover its orientation.
 The Crazyflie can be started in any orientation when using the lighthouse system.